What can you see in 14 days in Australia? We’ve put together a 2 week Australia itinerary for you so you don’t have to wonder anymore.

 Melbourne and Sydney are a 3 and 3 and a half hour flight away making too far for day trips but certainly worthwhile for multi-day trips.

 Last stop on this 2 week Australia itinerary is Adelaide, which can be visited before or after Kangaroo Island or independently.
-With a population of about 1.3 million, Adelaide is all about parks, a sophisticated cuisine, museums, and friendly people.
+With a population of about 1.3 million, Adelaide is all about parks, sophisticated cuisine, museums, and friendly people.

 The capital of the province of South Australia, Adelaide was a planned city designed in a grid layout surrounded by parks, one of the features that make is so pleasant.
 It is the perfect walkable city.